joshlesicar/doris_fine_scale/2_data_processing_read_mapping_and_variant_calling.md

 ```
 Reads were then aligned to consensus loci ("$CONSENSUS_REF") discovered during initial ddRADseq step (see [ddRADseq and loci discovery](1_ddRADseq_and_loci_discovery.md))
 using *bwa* v0.7.17.
-The consenus FASTA was indexed before being used for allignment.
+The maximal exact matches (mem) algorithim was used, as it is recommended for short reads >70 bp.
+The consenus FASTA was indexed before being used for allignment.To reduce intermediate file creation, reads were also sorted into their
+respective genomic coordinates with *samtools* v1.20.
 ```bash
 cd $CONSENSUS_REF
 module load bwa
 bwa index dor29_consensus_7858_loci.fasta
 ```
-To reduce intermediate file creation, reads were also sorted into their
-respective genomic coordinates with *samtools* v1.20.
 ``` bash
 module load bwa
 module load samtools